Panmunjom axe murder incident: Operation

 The engineers in the convoy (two teams from B Company and C Company, 2nd Engineer Battalion, led by First Lieutenant Patrick Ono, who had conducted a reconnaissance of the tree disguised as a Korean corporal two days earlier) left their vehicles once the convoy arrived and immediately started cutting down the tree while standing on the roof of their truck.
 The 2nd Platoon truck was positioned to block the Bridge of No Return.
 The remainder of the task force dispersed to their assigned areas around the tree and assumed their roles of guarding the engineers.

 North Korea quickly responded with about 150 to 200 troops, who were armed with machine guns and assault rifles.
 The North Korean troops arrived mostly in buses but did not leave them at first and watched the events unfold.
 Upon seeing their arrival, Lieutenant Colonel Vierra relayed a radio communication, and the helicopters and Air Force jets became visible over the horizon.
 Yokota Air Base in Japan was on alert.
 The flight-line runway was "nose to tail" with a dozen C-130s ready to provide backup.
 The North Koreans quickly got out of their buses and began setting up two-man machine gun positions, where they watched in silence as the tree was felled in 42 minutes (three minutes less than Stilwell's estimate), which avoided a violent confrontation.
 Two road barriers, installed by the North Koreans, were removed, and the South Korean troops vandalised two North Korean guard posts.
-The tree stump, around 6 m tall, was left standing.
+The tree stump, around 8 ft tall, was left standing.

 Five minutes into the operation, the UNC notified its North Korean counterparts at the JSA that a UN work party had entered the JSA "in order to peacefully finish the work left unfinished" on August 18.
 The attempt at intimidation was apparently successful, and according to an intelligence analyst monitoring the North Korea tactical radio net, the accumulation of force "blew their fucking minds."